 Love Island quotes explained: the phrases and sayings to know as you watch the winter 2023 series

-These Love Island quotes and catchphrases are as iconic as the show's contestants—so how many do you know?
+These Love Island quotes, catchphrases and sayings are as iconic as the drama of the show itself—so how many do you know?

 One of our favorite things about Love Island UK are the Love Island quotes and the unique lingo used by the Islanders in the villa.
 Brits (whether you are one, or just like watching them in the villa) have a way with words—and each season there are new niche catchphrases that the young singletons add to their vocabulary, and by osmosis, we do too.